 It happens all the time.
-We set about showing a prospect how easy our software can be, but the feedback is that, “it seems too complicated.”
+We show prospects how easy and helpful our software can be, but the feedback is that, “it seems too complicated.”
 How can that be?
-Certainly the prospect doesn’t want us to take away any of that great functionality?
-We’ve done our best to simplify the automation of complex business processes.

 The Typical Demo Scene

 You take command of the keyboard and dive into one of the most differentiating and feature-rich areas of your software.
 Twenty minutes passes as you demonstrate the depth of your unique capabilities by showing feature after feature and explain option after option.
 Then, you say, “So, what do you think?”
 The prospect responds with “It seems a little (pause)…complex.
 Maybe in the future we could use that functionality but, we have a long way to go before we are ready to implement something like that.”
 Ouch!

 When you overwhelm someone, they lose the capacity to focus, pay attention and, think critically.
 The more information you deliver, the quieter and more defensive people become.
 They may even tune out or get agitated as you plow forward.
 Your intentions are good, but they’re getting increasingly defensive as they saturate with new information.

 The Invisible Clock

 People associate simplicity with brevity, and they associate time-consuming things as overly complicated.
 The prospect’s mental stopwatch started the moment you began demonstrating order entry and didn’t stop until you came up for air twenty minutes later.
 So, in the prospect’s mind, it just took twenty minutes to perform a critical task or review a dashboard.
 Their impression is that your software is complicated!